Where to Eat, Drink, Sleep and Browse Books On a Literary Getaway to Chicago

 Many legendary writers have dredged Chicago's streets for ideas and placed the city at the center of their tales.
 But a book-lover's visit here isn't just about retracing their steps.
 You also can geek out over quirky libraries, brainy drinking holes and glamorous stacks of books in unexpected places.

 In West Loop, sleek fixtures, hardwood and modern art reclaim the former Free Methodist Publishing House.
-The Publishing House Bed and Breakfast opened in 2017, with 11 luxurious rooms named after Chicago-based novels and authors.
-You can curl up with a book in the inn’s scattered mini libraries and reading corners, including a favorite nook tucked under the staircase.
+The Publishing House Bed and Breakfast offers 11 luxurious rooms named after Chicago-based novels and authors.
+You can curl up with a book in the inn's scattered mini libraries and reading corners, including a favorite nook tucked under the staircase.

-Chicago Public Library Chicago’s 81 branch libraries host all sorts of literary events.
-The Chinatown location, completed in 2015, is especially worth a visit, with a stunning glass-curtained exterior.
+Chicago's 81 branch libraries host all sorts of literary events.
+The Chinatown location is especially worth a visit, with a stunning glass-curtained exterior.

 Pick up any of these Chicago books to inspire a visit.